yusufarisoy/yemeksepeti-bootcamp-final-project/README.md

 ## Back-end
 <p>I developed a **RESTful** API for application back-end with Node.js.
 It's live on [Heroku](https://www.heroku.com/).<br>
-You can look to the [yemeksepeti-bootcamp-final-project-server](https://github.com/yusufarisoy/yemeksepeti-bootcamp-final-project-server) for more details.</p>
+You can look to the [Yemeksepeti Bootcamp Server](https://github.com/yusufarisoy/yemeksepeti-bootcamp-final-project-server) for more details.</p>
 ```
 https://yemeksepeti-bootcamp-project.herokuapp.com/
 ```